ropensci/roweb/_posts/2016-07-11-travis-osx.md

   - OSX
 ---

+Travis is a continuous integration service which allows for running automated testing code everytime you push to GitHub.
+Hadley's [book](http://r-pkgs.had.co.nz/check.html) about R packages explains how and why R package authors should take advantage of this in their development process.

+## The build matrix

-Travis has started to provide support for [multiple operating systems](https://docs.travis-ci.com/user/multi-os/), including Ubuntu 14.04 (Trusty) and various flavors of Mac OS-X. Jim Hester has done a great job of [tweaking](https://github.com/travis-ci/travis-build/commits/master/lib/travis/build/script/r.rb) the travis [R-language build script](https://github.com/travis-ci/travis-build/blob/master/lib/travis/build/script/r.rb) to automate building and checking of R packages on the various platforms.
+Travis is now providing support for [multiple operating systems](https://docs.travis-ci.com/user/multi-os/), including Ubuntu 14.04 (Trusty) and various flavors of Mac OS-X. Jim Hester has done a great job of [tweaking](https://github.com/travis-ci/travis-build/commits/master/lib/travis/build/script/r.rb) the travis [R-language build script](https://github.com/travis-ci/travis-build/blob/master/lib/travis/build/script/r.rb) to automate building and checking of R packages on the various platforms.

 Cross system testing is mainly useful to check packages with compiled code (i.e. C or C++) against various combinations of compiler versions, external libraries or system services.
 However any R package can easily be configured to take advantage of these features immediately.
 It is free and easy to setup!